renardeinside/delta-sharing-download-as-csv/README.md

 # Delta Sharing Download as CSV

-Sample app to download a Delta Sharing table as a CSV file.
+Sample app to download a Delta Sharing table(s) as a CSV file.

 ## Prerequisites